yadvi12/Strydo/README.md

 - Ya, it can also do remote desktop connection for you ( if you have putty installed in your system, it will do it for you).
 - It can hibernate, sleep, log off and shutdown your PC.
 - It can also click a selfie for you.
-- And last but not the least, it can recycle your recycling bin.Pretty much, right?
+- It can recycle your recycling bin.Pretty much, right?
 - It can open file explorer.
 - It can also open common websites like google, youtube, twitter, facebook, linkedin, stackoverflow, etc.
 - Fun thing: Try asking strydo "play baby shark"